Center for Lifelong Learning for Caruthersville, Pemiscot County, And the surrounding areas of the Bootheel and SEMO

 Caruthersville Public Library contains over 25,000 books, along with numerous magazines, videos, computers for public use, two conference rooms - one with a large-screen smart television - and the Baxter Southern Auditorium, which is a 104-seat theater/auditorium with projection screen and internet capability for conferences and events.
 The library also contains a children's room with books on a variety of reading levels, from board books and easy reading to juvenile fiction and non-fiction, and a genealogy room houses hundreds of volumes for various states, along with a microfilm reader and a designated computer.

 Library cards are available free of charge for all citizens living within the city limits of Caruthersville.
-Those who lives outside of Caruthersville may receive a card for $20.00 a year for the entire family to use.
+Those who live outside of the city limits of Caruthersville (but have a Caruthersville address) may receive a card for $10.00 per family per year; other non-residents can pay $20.00 a year for the entire family to use.

 Copies are available for .25 each; To fax a document, the charge is $1.00 a page and receiving a fax is .25 a page.
-Scanning is available as is notary service for $2.00.
+Scanning is available for $1.00 a page as is notary service for $2.00.

 Conference rooms may be reserved by calling the library or checking with the circulation desk during open hours.